-As you can see, it lists the average number of searches per month, a rough estimation of the level of competition, plus a large list of possible keywords and keyword combinations.
+As you can see, it lists the average number of searches per month, a rough estimation of the level of competition, plus a list of possibly related keywords and keyword combinations.
 Picking the best keywords from this list will ensure that you capture all relevant traffic for related search terms.
-By the way, for foreign variations of your keywords, you can use Global Market Finder (also provided by AdWords).
+But don't just use them all, many will probably be useless!

-Update: since August 2016 Google does not offer exact search volumes anymore, but only rough volumes, like 1000-5000.
-Only active advertisers receive exact volumes now.
+Note: since August 2016 Google does not offer exact search volumes anymore, but only rough volumes, like 1000-5000.
+Only paying advertisers receive exact volumes.

 You can also perform keyword research from commercial keyword tools like SemRush (which is also incorporated in Raven Tools).
 If your site is already up and running, you might also find a lot of useful information in your Google webmaster tools.
 Some free tools are also pretty useful for keyword research:

-Also, use your main keywords everywhere possible, from your URL and your main content to your titles, meta-data etc..
+First of all choosing a domein for your website that includes your keywords (like joomlaseo.com for my site) could be nice, but it is definitely possible to rank perfectly well for a domain without keywords.
+Then, use your keywords everywhere possible, from your URL and your main content to your titles, meta-data etc..
 But do so wisely, don't over do this (no keyword stuffing).
 Also, this article on magazine.joomla.org has some interesting reading on recent updates from Google to prevent over-optimization.
 A nice tool that can help you write texts for SEO is Webtexttool.
 It can be used right in your Joomla article as a live-SEO check.

 And again: when writing your content, focus on readability.
 Badly written text with too much focus on keywords will drive your visitors away.
 A nice tool to chek readability is the Hemingway app.